jp-um/data_storage_workshop/README.md

 alternative to logging in and out again is to use `su - $USER` (this effectively re-logs you).

 The Ubuntu instructions to install docker where taken from [the docker site](https://docs.docker.com/install/linux/docker-ce/ubuntu/).

 Clone this repository using ```git clone git@github.com:jp-um/data_storage_workshop.git```.
 (If you do not have your ssh keys and/or account set up in github you can simply ```git clone git://github.com/jp-um/data_storage_workshop.git``` instead).
 You should then run this workshop from the root directory of the repository.
+To install git on Ubuntu, simply ```sudo apt-get install git```.

 # SQL (Relational) Databases